sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   - This is just enumeration for all sub-cases when not the tree edge.
     1. between the ancestor and the descendant
     2. [not case 1 -> cross edge](https://en.wikipedia.org/wiki/Depth-first_search#Output_of_a_depth-first_search)
-      - "connecting a vertex to a vertex in a previously *unvisited* subtree." -> tree edge see the ans
+      - "connecting a vertex to a vertex in a previously *unvisited* subtree." where the subtree is the *child tree* (non-child unvisited one is impossible because that must be visited by the current node [to be expanded]()) -> tree edge see the ans
         > it must be the case that its head v had already been visited excludes this case.